longturn/freeciv21/docs/Getting/install.rst

 .. code-block:: sh

-  $ export LANG=de_DE.UTF8
-  $ snap run freeciv21.freeciv21-client
+  $ LANG=de_DE.UTF8 snap run freeciv21.freeciv21-client

 .. note::
-  You can also add the ``export LANG=de_DE.UTF8`` to your user's :file:`.bashrc` or :file:`.bash_profile`.
+  You can also add ``export LANG=de_DE.UTF8`` to your user's :file:`.bashrc` or :file:`.bash_profile`.
+  On macOS use :file:`.zshrc`.
 The variable will then be set every time you logon to your computer.
-However, this also sets the language for pretty much every application.
+However, this could also sets the language for pretty much every application.

 The ``LANG`` variable also works on Windows based systems.
 Open a command prompt, powershell prompt, or terminal.